-- Be sure to keep your luggage tags within reach, as you’ll have to hand them in when exiting the airport.
+- Be sure to keep your luggage tags within reach, sometimes you have to hand them in when exiting the airport.

 - Your passport must be valid at least six months from the day you plan on leaving Indonesia.

-- For cheap accommodation, I always use Agoda.com when traveling in Southeast Asia.
-Some of the more remote hotels and homestays in Indonesia are only listed on Agoda.
+- For cheap accommodation, I always use Agoda.com or Airbnb when traveling in Southeast Asia.
+Some of the more remote hotels and homestays are only listed on Agoda and Airbnb.

-- Visit in March/April(avoid Easter)/May when it’s still green from the rainy season and the crowds are smaller so you’ll get everything for cheap.
+- Visit in March/April(avoid Easter)/May when it’s still green from the rainy season and fewer people so you’ll get everything for cheap.